sbrudenell/auton-canvas/API.md

 canvas = canvas.height(height);
 ```

-* `height`: The canvas height in pixels.
+* `height`: The `Canvas` height in pixels.

 ## Canvas.draw()

-Commits any changes in the Canvas' content and updates the DOM.
+Commits any changes in the `Canvas`' content and updates the DOM.

 **NOTE**: Normally, you shouldn't need to call this.
 It gets called asynchronously via `setTimeout` whenever any changes are made.
 Only consider calling it if you're doing profiling, or playing with event handler timings.

 # Group(...)

-A group of elements.
+A group of `Element`s.
 Any transformations on the `Group` are applied to its children.

 ```javascript
 var group = auton.canvas.Group();